This recipe for chicken with Chinese mushrooms is so good and authentic; your guests will think it came from a Chinese restaurant!

 - 1 tablespoon vegetable oil

-- Remove the mushrooms from the water with a slotted spoon & squeeze to remove any excess liquid.
-Reserve about a 1/4 of the liquid and set aside.
+Remove the mushrooms from the water with a slotted spoon and squeeze to remove any excess liquid.
+Reserve about 1⁄4 of the liquid and set aside.
 I like to keep the mushrooms whole, but if they are too large, you can slice them.

-- Heat a wok over medium-high to high heat.
+Heat a wok over medium-high to high heat.
 Add 2 tablespoons of oil to the heated wok.
 Add the garlic and ginger to the hot oil.
-Stir-fry until about 30 seconds.
+Stir-fry for about 30 seconds.